BBC’s favorite band!

 Lungs contained most of the tunes that made the band.
 The opener Dog Days Are Over still holds the most plays on Spotify 15 years later, which is surprising as this is not the band’s most popular song.

-Their best-known tune is, clearly, You’ve Got The Love, a cover of Candi Staton’s You Got The Love.
+Their best-known tune is You’ve Got The Love, a cover of Candi Staton’s You Got The Love.
 Changing You to You‘ve was a master stroke as whenever somebody searches for it in this spelling, Florence + the Machine will always come up first, genius!

 So, Dog Days Are Over has the most plays but it didn’t chart the highest, and neither did You’ve Got The Love.
 The tune that charted the highest is the live version with rapper Dizzee Rascal entitled You’ve Got The Dirtee Love, reaching #2 in the U.K.

-BBC Music Introducing is the branch that has the task to find new talent and then distribute it over local and national radio stations.
+BBC Music Introducing is the branch that has the task of finding new talent and then distributing it over local and national radio stations.

 Basically, if you’re a U.K. artist or band, getting in with the BBC is probably the best move you could make for your career.